nextflow-io/training/docs/hello_nextflow/05_hello_nf-test.md

 SUCCESS: Executed 1 tests in 14.885s
 ```

 It works!
-And that's it for per-process unit tests for our pipeline.
+And that's it for module-level tests for our pipeline.

 ---